vgrocha/mercado-bitcoin-api/README.md

     :success 1}
 ```

-Or for a single one
+Or just check the status for a single order

 ```
 mercado-bitcoin.btc> (order-status trader 1969656)